jspaezp/sctree/vignettes/paper/paper.md

 classification model, the features selected by using scTree provide a comparable accuracy, precision and recall to those acquired using traditional differential expression methods.

 ![Depiction of the classification performance achieved in the Jurkat:293 50:50 dataset](./paper_figures/benchmarks_5050_boxplot.png "Figure 1")
+**Figure 1.
+Depiction of the classification performance achieved in the Jurkat:293 50:50 dataset.**  A number of machine learning algorithms were tested to ensure that scTree performed as well as traditional marker identification approaches, regardless of the classifier used.

 ![Depiction of the predicted identities in the PBMC 3k dataset dataset.](./paper_figures/pbmc_3k_prediction_UMAP.png "Figure 2")
+**Figure 2.
+Depiction of the predicted identities in the PBMC 3k dataset dataset.**

 ## Example Output from the package